-Walled and other garden feasibility studies
+Walled garden feasibility studies – projects and experience

 Both Kirkleatham Walled Garden and Staunton include horticultural operations linked to providing training and employment opportunities for people with disabilities.

-Clients have said a few words about our work:
+Clients have said a few words about our work

 “Planning Solutions were commissioned to develop a Business Plan to assess viability and recommend an approach for a commercially viable Visitor Centre at Houghton Hall Park, Houghton Regis.
 The Business Plan formed part of a successful Heritage Lottery Fund Parks for People application for the improvement of the park.
 Planning Solutions fulfilled their commission with enthusiasm and commitment and worked well with other consultants and staff involved in the project.
 They had considerable prior experience working with visitor attractions and used this experience and knowledge to create a comprehensive Business Plan.”
 Kim Owens, Senior Fundraising Officer Central Bedfordshire Council